This is the multi-page printable view of this section. Click here to print.

 • The Anchore UI module publishes a web UI service by default on port 3000, however, this port can be remapped.

-• The Anchore UI module requires access to two network services:
+• The Anchore UI module requires access to three network services at the minimum:

 • External API endpoint (typically port 8228)